10up/gutenberg-best-practices/training/index.md

 ## Support

 If you run into issues with this training project, feel free to reach out in Slack to [`#10up-gutenberg`](https://10up.slack.com/archives/C8Z3WMN1K).
-We also welcome bug reports, suggestions and contributions via the [Issues & Discussions tab in GitHub](https://github.com/10up/gutenberg-best-practices/issues).
+We also welcome bug reports, suggestions and contributions via the [Issues & Discussions tab on GitHub](https://github.com/10up/gutenberg-best-practices/issues).